-You can designate up to 100 members of your team who hold the Account Holder, Admin, App Manager, Developer, or Marketing role as beta testers.
-You can also create multiple groups and add different builds to each one, depending on which features you want each group to focus on.
+Designate up to 100 members of your team who hold the Account Holder, Admin, App Manager, Developer, or Marketing role as beta testers.
+You can create multiple groups and add different builds to each one, depending on which features you want each group to focus on.
+Additionally, you can apply tester metrics filters to better evaluate tester engagement and manage participation.
 While you iterate on your app, each member can quickly test beta builds on up to 30 devices and access all of your beta builds available for testing.

 External testers and groups

 Invite up to 10,000 external testers using their email addresses or by enabling and sharing a public link, which creates an open invitation for anyone to test your app.
 Simply create a group of testers and add the builds you’d like them to test.
-You can also create multiple groups and add different builds to each one, depending on which features you want them to focus on.
+You can create multiple groups and add different builds to each one, depending on which features you want them to focus on.
+Additionally, you can apply tester metrics filters to better evaluate tester engagement and manage participation.
 Before testing can begin, the first build of your app must be approved by TestFlight App Review.
 This build is automatically sent for review when you add it to a group.

 Using email to invite testers